-Robert J. Keady was elected to the Board in February 2015.
+Director since: 2015 Independent Robert J. Keady was elected to the Board in February 2015 and re-elected at the 2015 Annual Meeting.
 Mr. Keady founded and currently serves as the President of Eastern Aviation Consulting Group, LLC, a company that provides consulting services for several aerospace and aviation firms.
-Prior to Eastern Aviation Consulting Group, LLC, Mr. Keady spent 33 years at Pratt & Whitney Commercial Engines, where he served as Vice President, Business Development & Marketing, as well as other numerous senior management positions.
-Mr. Keady is currently a Senior Advisor to Mitsubishi Aircraft Corporation and a member of the Board of Advisors of ASE Holdings, an industry leader in engine test cells, wind tunnels and aero labs.
+Prior to Eastern Aviation Consulting Group, LLC, Mr. Keady spent 33 years at Pratt & Whitney Commercial Engines, where he served as Vice President, Business Development & Marketing, as well as in numerous other senior management positions.
+Eastern Aviation Consulting Group's client list has included major aviation manufacturers as well as a diverse client base of maintenance, repair and operations companies and services providers.
 Mr. Keady received his BA in Sociology from the University of Notre Dame and a Master of Science in Management from Purdue University.
+Mr. Keady brings to the Board an in-depth understanding of and experience in the engine, airline, lessor and MRO industries.